Joyce, James [Augustine Aloysius]

 Newman House

-Severino, Aguinaldo Medici: Bloomsday 2004
+Severino, Aguinaldo Medici: Bloomsday in Brazil

 Sunphone Records: Music in the Works of James Joyce